-The best copies bring out the breathy quality to Joni’s voice, and she never sounds strained.
+The best copies bring out the breathy quality to Joni’s voice, and she never sounds strained either.
 They are sweet and open, with good bass foundation and transparency throughout the frequency range.

 Hot Stampers have a way of doing that.
-You forget it’s a record; it’s now just Music.
-The right record and the right playback will bring this music to life in a way that you cannot imagine until you hear it.
+You forget it’s a record; it’s now just music.
+The right record and the right playback will bring Joni’s music to life in a way that you cannot imagine until you hear it.
 That is our guarantee on Blue — better than you ever thought possible or your money back.

 All I Want

 This is a do-or-die song for side one.
 When Joni sings “traveling, traveling, traveling, traveling,” she really pushes on the last couple of them, and even the best copies have a hard time dealing with it.
 When a copy of this record comes in, that first line often tells me that there is no hope for side one.